orangejuic3box/Pytorch-VAE/MAGGIE-TODO.md

 conda env create

 (3) activate vm envr
-conda activate Pytorch-vae
+conda activate pytorch-vae

 (4) setup in development mode (only do this if envr was deleted or new envr) pip install -e

-(5) start visdom server for visualization python -m visdom.server
+(5) start visdom server for visualization

+nohup visdom > visdom.log 2>&1 &

+()deacrivate envr
+conda deactivate